-When is Medical Cover Right?
+When is a Medical Cover Right for your Dog?

 Likewise, bandages are needed if your dog has a wound or stitches that need to be dressed and kept clean.
 The right bandages can also be used as support for mildly arthritic joints.
 Every dog owner should keep bandages to hand as essential first aid items, in case of an emergency.

-How will Medical Cover Help?
+How will a Medical Cover Help your Dog?

 Medical protection covers work to keep wounds or stitches clean, while still letting air reach them so they can dry and heal.
 They prevent a dog from licking or chewing - especially helpful if there’s an itchy scab.
 Made of flexible, breathable material - and seams on the outside - these covers let dogs move more normally than they would with an Elizabethan collar, so particularly good for dogs that hate them.

-How to Pick a Medical Cover
+How to Pick a Dog Medical Cover?

 Medical protection covers are designed for front or rear legs, left and right.
 Stand behind your dog to choose the side you need.
 Your left is their left.